Russia says its border regions attacked; Moscow's forces hit clinic in central Ukrainian city

 A Russian S-300 missile hit a dam in the Karlivka district of Donetsk province in eastern Ukraine, threatening nearby settlements with flooding.

-The town of Graivoron in Russia's Belgorod region, about 7 kilometers (more than 4 miles) from the Ukrainian border, came under fire for several hours, damaging four houses, a store, a car, a gas pipeline and a power line, Gov. Vyacheslav Gladkov reported.
+The town of Graivoron in Russia's Belgorod region, more than 4 miles from the Ukrainian border, came under fire for several hours, damaging four houses, a store, a car, a gas pipeline and a power line, Gov. Vyacheslav Gladkov reported.

 Closer to the frontier, a recreation center, a shop and an empty house were damaged in the village of Glotovo.
 One woman was wounded when nearby Novaya Tavolzhanka was shelled, Gladkov said.